Cambridgeshire & Peterborough Perinatal Mental Health Team

 Appointments

-Appointments are offerred in person at the City Care Centre or Union House, in person in your own home and remotely via the NHS Attend Anywhere service.
+Appointments are offered in person at the City Care Centre or Union House, in person in your own home and remotely via the NHS Attend Anywhere service.
 The team will liaise with you to ensure the location of your appointment suits your requirements.

 What if I cannot attend an appointment?